phalcon-orphanage/docs/en/tutorial-base.md

 <a name='bootstrap'></a>
 ## Bootstrap
 The first file you need to create is the bootstrap file.
-This file is very important; since it serves as the base of your application, giving you control of all aspects of it.
+This file acts as the entry-point and configuration for you application.
 In this file you can implement initialization of components as well as application behavior.

-Ultimately, it is responsible for doing 3 things:
+This file handles 3 things:

-* Setting up the autoloader.
+* Registration of the autoloader.
-* Configuring the Dependency Injector.
+* Configuring *Services* and registering them with the *Dependency Injection* context.
-* Handling the application request.
+* Resolving the application's HTTP requests.

 <a name='autoloaders'></a>
 ### Autoloaders